json-schema-org/website/ CONTRIBUTING.md

 And if you like the project, but just don't have time to contribute, that's fine.
 There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
 - Star the project on Github
-- Post on Twitter or Linkedin about JSON Schema #jsonschema
+- Post on Twitter or Linkedin about JSON Schema `#jsonschema
-- Mention the project at other meetups and tell your friends/colleagues

 ## Table of Contents